Oral Surgery

 Keep Smiling With Oral Surgery in Portland, OR

-Call us today at 866-552-4346 to schedule an appointment.
+Call Kennedy Dental today to schedule your appointment.
 No insurance?
-Ask about how you can save on surgical procedures and other treatments with our in-house membership club.
+Ask about our in-house membership club to save on surgical procedures and other treatments.

 Maintain Your Oral Health With Dental Surgery